emeis-technologies/AsyncIntegrationFramework/README.md

-# Push Notification Framework
+# Async Integration Framework

-This framework is for push notification using MSMQ.
+This framework is for async integration using MSMQ.